Clustering with missing data: which equivalent for Rubin's rules?: Method

 \subsubsection{Instability with complete data}

 Assessing the instability in clustering is important for data analysis.
-For achieving this goal, resampling methods are appealing, especially when the clustering algorithm is distance-based, like k-means, k-medoids or hierarchical clustering. \cite{Wang10} and \cite{Fang12} proposed two ways for computing instability measure from any clustering algorithms.
+For achieving this goal, resampling methods are appealing, especially when the clustering algorithm is distance-based, like k-means, k-medoids or hierarchical clustering. \citet{Wang10} and \citet{Fang12} proposed two ways for computing instability measure from any clustering algorithms.
 The first one is based on cross-validation, while the second is based on bootstrap.
-Since the cross-validation method tends to underestimate the instability \cite{Wang10,Fang12}, the bootstrap method appears like more relevant.
-The main idea consists in defining a distance $\delta$ between clusterings then, in evaluating the distance $\delta$ from several bootstrap samples and finally in aggregating all distances by averaging.
+Since the cross-validation method tends to underestimate the instability \citep{Wang10,Fang12}, the bootstrap method appears like more relevant.
+The main idea consists in defining a theoretical distance (instability) $\delta$ between clusterings based on the sample distribution $F_X$.
+Then, this distribution is mimicked by bootstrap and the distance is evaluated from each bootstrap replicate.
+Finally, distances are aggregated by averaging.
+More precisely, the theoretical distance $\delta_{F_X}$ between two clusterings $\Psi$ and $\Psi'$ is defined by